-BCC boasts one of the highest graduation rates in the state of Massachusetts, with students moving on to quality four-year institutions.
+BCC boasts one of the highest graduation rates in the state of Massachusetts, with students moving into the workforce or on to quality four-year institutions.
 We have transfer and joint admission agreements with all public and many private colleges and universities within the state and region to ensure a smooth transition.